EricHe2000/TFTBot/README.md

 # TFTBot
-A Team Fight Tactics bot script with customizable team comps and gold controls.
+A Team Fight Tactics bot script with customizable team comps, gold controls, and re-queue abilities.
+The bot includes the option of mission completion or surrender for tokens, with the ability to start a match and accept queue by itself.
+The bot is programmed to buy the selected champions of choosing and combine the items selected by the user.
+The placement of champions can also be pre-set based on choosen team comps.

 ## Getting Started